 So what’s next for the world of video production, creativity and technology?
-Well, we’ve looked into our crystal balls and have cast our predictions for what we think the future holds.
+Well, we’ve looked into our crystal balls and have cast our predictions for the 20’s.
 Have a look and tell us – do you agree?

 Listen to this articleWe covered this topic in an episode of our podcast “Are We Rolling?”

 Have a listen below, or subscribe in a podcast player of your choice.

 Drones will get better and smaller, but flying them legally will get much harder

 DJI released their first “Phantom” drone in 2013, marking the start of the aerial videography and photography revolution.
 In its earliest incarnation, this drone allowed users to attach a GoPro to the bottom of the aircraft and capture photos and videos during a flight.
 It was a fairly rudimentary system and required some technical know-how to get it working nicely.
 Without the right cables, connectors and antennas, there was no way to see what the camera was recording during the flight, so operators either had to do some technical wizardry or just hope for the best.

 Nowadays commercial drones include their own built-in cameras, and the technology they come with makes it fairly easy for anybody to fly one of these aircraft.
 In some cases, you don’t even need a controller; you can make gestures with your hands and the drone will perform actions based on what it sees through the camera.
 Or, you can set your drone to follow a subject using an app on your smartphone, and it’ll fly automatically around the person or object you’ve selected.
 It’s incredibly clever, and a huge technological achievement in just a few short years.
 (Systems like these have been available since around 2016 .)